West Australian Football League: Between the wars

 Swan Districts entered the league in 1934.
 The eight competing sides at this point still remain today and are often referred to as the "traditional eight clubs" as opposed to Peel who would join much later on.

 Because of World War II, the league only ran an "under age" competition between 1942 and 1944.
-However, the three premierships won during this time are given equal status to any other, in official records (East Perth however don't give their 1944 premiership win equal status).
+However, the three premierships won during this time are given equal status to any other, in official records (East Perth however do not give their 1944 premiership win equal status).
 All clubs competed, with the exception of Swan Districts who could not form a team in 1942, although they were back in 1943.
 The Sandover Medal was also presented each year.

 Post-war

 Western Australian football was particularly strong during the years immediately following World War II.
 The state side enjoyed unparalleled success, downing Victoria in each of the first three post war meetings as well as enjoying the better of their encounters with South Australia.